Glyndŵr rebellion: Anti-Welsh laws

-The core Lancastrian supporters would have none of this.
-They struck back with anti-Welsh legislation, the Penal Laws against Wales 1402 which were designed to establish English dominance in Wales.
+Due to the ongoing peace negotiations between Hotspur and Glyndwr proving to be fruitless, the core Lancastrian supporters would have none of this hesitancy, and they struck back with anti-Welsh legislation, the Penal Laws against Wales 1402 which were designed to establish English dominance in Wales.
 The laws included prohibiting any Welshman from buying land in England, from holding any senior public office in Wales, from bearing arms, and from holding any castle or defending any house; no Welsh child was to be educated or apprenticed to any trade, no Englishman could be convicted in any suit brought by a Welshman, Welshmen were to be severely penalised when marrying English women, any Englishman marrying a Welsh woman was disenfranchised, and all public assembly was forbidden.
 These laws sent a message to any of those who were wavering that the English viewed all the Welsh with equal suspicion.
 Many Welshmen who had tried to further their careers in English service now felt pushed into the rebellion as the middle ground between Owain and Henry disappeared.

-The revolt spreads
+Revolt spreads

 In the same year, 1402, Owain captured his arch enemy, Reynald or Reginald Grey, 3rd Baron Grey de Ruthyn in an ambush in late January or early February at Ruthin.
 He held him for a year until he received a substantial ransom from King Henry.
 In June 1402, Owain's forces encountered an army led by Sir Edmund Mortimer, the uncle of the Earl of March, at Bryn Glas in central Wales.
 Mortimer's army was badly defeated and Mortimer was captured.
-It is reported that the Welsh women following Owain's army, killed the wounded English soldiers and mutilated the bodies of the dead, supposedly in revenge for plundering and rape by the English soldiery the previous year.
+It is reported that the Welsh women following Owain's army killed the wounded English soldiers and mutilated the bodies of the dead, supposedly in revenge for plundering and rape by the English soldiery the previous year.
 Glyndŵr offered to release Mortimer for a large ransom, but Henry IV refused to pay.
 Mortimer could be said to have had a greater claim to the English throne than himself, so his speedy release was not an option.
 In response, Sir Edmund negotiated an alliance with Owain and married one of Owain's daughters, Catrin.

 In 1403 the revolt became truly national in Wales.
 Owain struck out to the west and the south.
 Recreating Llywelyn the Great's campaign in the west, Owain marched down the Tywi Valley.
 Village after village rose to join him.
 English manors and castles fell or their inhabitants surrendered.
 Finally, Carmarthen, one of the main English power-bases in the west, fell and was occupied by Owain.
 Owain then turned around and attacked Glamorgan and Gwent.
 Abergavenny Castle was attacked and the walled town burned.
 Owain pushed on down the valley of the River Usk to the coast, burning Usk and taking Cardiff Castle and Newport Castle.
 Royal officials reported that Welsh students at the University of Oxford were leaving their studies for Owain and Welsh labourers and craftsmen were abandoning their employers in England and returning to Wales in droves.